-Having assigned schools to markets, and also students to markets (through their schools), we proceed to filter out some markets based on their size.
+Having assigned schools to markets, and also students to markets (through their schools), I proceed to filter out some markets based on their size.
 Size is proxied in two ways: number of schools, and number of students in first grade.
-Specifically, we will focus on markets that 1) have at least 5 schools, in at least half of the years considered (2005-2017), and 2) have at least 100 students in the first grade of primary.

-After applying these filters, there are 74 markets left.
-These are the markets taken into account for all estimations in the paper.
-The remaining of this section is also focused on these 74 markets.
-As can be seen in Figure 3 and Table 4, the selected markets were also larger in physical size, relative to the ones that were filtered out.
-To save on space, Figure 3 does not show Region XII, the southernmost region of Chile, which has only two very small markets.
+Specifically, I will focus on markets that 1) have at least 5 schools, in at least half of the years considered (2005-2016), and 2) have at least 100 students in the first grade of primary.
+These restrictions reduce our sample size to 74 markets.
+These markets are used for all estimations in the main paper and are the focus of the remainder of this section.
+Figure 3 shows the relationship between the number of primary students and the number of primary schools in these markets.
+As can be seen in Figure 4 and Table 2, the selected markets are larger in physical size, relative to the ones that were filtered out.
+To save on space, Figure 4 does not show Region XII, the southernmost region of Chile, which has only two very small markets.